 The Florida Department of Health is keeping track of the numbers on its website, releasing the number of coronavirus cases by county and city as new data comes in.

-Miami continues to lead the state in the number of confirmed coronavirus cases, with 7,364 cases as of April 28th.
+Miami continues to lead the state in the number of confirmed coronavirus cases.

 MORE ON CORONAVIRUS